-- practice and key applied theories and methods in a design process for the purpose of developing sustainable solutions - key applied theory and methods in aesthetics, design culture and trends - key applied theory and methods in relation to target groups and the importance of the market in a design process.
+- practice and key applied theories and methods in a design process for the purpose of developing solutions that includes resource and environmentally sustainable perspectives. - key applied theory and methods in aesthetics, design culture and trends. - key applied theory and methods in relation to target groups and the importance of the market in a design process.

-- use visualisation and idea generation methods associated with the profession and the industry - assess practical issues as well as define and select sustainable solutions as part of the design process - communicate practice-oriented issues and solutions, including the use of industry-specific terms and terminology.
+- use visualisation and idea generation methods associated with the profession and the industry. - assess practical issues as well as define and select sustainable solutions as part of the design process. - communicate practice-oriented issues and solutions, including the use of industry-specific terms and terminology.

-- participate in interdisciplinary cooperation in all stages of the value chain in the development of a product or concept - handle basic issues by means of design methods - acquire new knowledge, skills and competencies within design in a structured context.
+- participate in interdisciplinary cooperation at a basic level in all stages of the value chain in the development of products or concepts that take sustainability into consideration. - handle basic issues by means of design methods.

+• acquire new knowledge, skills and competencies within the profession and the green transition of the industry in a structured context.